zachsain/phase-1-project/README.md

 # Goals of application

-* Whiskey go go is a search app that allows users to type in their favorite alcohol and discover new cocktails that use the liqour in their search.
+* Whiskey go go is a search app that allows users to search their favorite alcohol and discover new cocktails.
-* The application utilizes a public api of cocktails / liqours
+* The application utilizes a public api of cocktails / liqours.
-* When a user discovers a new drink they can add it to their cocktail library, with the 'add to library' button
+* When a user discovers a new drink they can add it to their cocktail library, with the 'add to library' button.
-* Once added to their library the user can that click on the cocktail to show them the ingrediants in the cocktail
+* Once added to their library the user can that click on a cocktail to view the ingrediants or remove the cocktail from their library.
-* The user can then choose if they want to remove the cocktail from their library

 # Public API Used: